Insights and Updates

 Is lower DSO always better?

 While lower DSO generally indicates better cash flow and collection efficiency, extremely low DSO might suggest you're too aggressive with collections, potentially damaging customer relationships or losing sales.
 The optimal DSO balances efficient collections with competitive payment terms that support sales growth.
-Some strategically important customers may warrant longer payment terms despite increasing DSO.

 Jordan Esbin